eltejaei/cmdbuild_persian/README.md

 ## CMDBuild_Persian
 This is a patch for CMDBuild that addresses certain issues and improves functionality, specifically targeting Persian speakers who utilize the right-to-left script and follow the Persian(Jalali) calendar.
 The purpose of this patch is to enhance the user experience and inclusivity for Persian-speaking users, ensuring they can fully utilize cmdbuild while adhering to their linguistic requirements.

-This is an unofficial repository with some versions of cmdbuild.
+This is an unofficial repository.
 Official Maintainer: Tecnoteca - https://www.tecnoteca.com

 ![cmdbuild_logo](https://www.tecnoteca.com/immagini/logo_cmdbuild.png/@@images/bf2e13f9-7a90-4e41-ba76-cf8fe5a87d50.png)